Exploring Chaos: Drawing Lines from Dynamical Systems

 🔄 Rossler Line

-The Rossler system produces smoother, spiraling chaos.
-A nice contrast to the Lorentz system’s butterfly structure.
+The Rossler system produces smoother, spiraling chaos - a contrast to the Lorentz system’s butterfly structure.

 🔀 Lorentz-Rossler Hybrid